Social Media App

 Where does the stack live?

 Now that we had an idea of the technology stack we had to shift gears and decide where all of this awesome code would be served from.
-Having a home for your stack is just as important because not all homes work for everyone.
+Having the right home for your stack is important because not all homes work for everyone.

-We typically suggest Amazon Web services (AWS) hosting out of the box.
+We frequently suggest Amazon Web services (AWS) hosting out of the box.
 We have found that it allows the most flexibility for growth no matter where you are running your business from.
-In this setup we use three main components
+In this setup we used three main components

 • EC2: (Elastic Compute Cloud): Hosts the Django backend, load-balanced and auto-scaled to handle traffic spikes.
 Each instance runs within a VPC for security, with health checks and blue-green deployments.